myquay/MultiTenant.AspNetCore/README.md

     });
 ```

+#### Per-tenant pipeline

 The library also supports modifying the middleware pipeline based on tenant.
-This is especially useful if a middleware captures its configuration on startup.
+This allows different tenants to load completely different middleware and can be especially useful if a middleware captures its configuration on startup.

 For example the localisation middleware caches its configuration on start-up so by the time a request comes in we cannot alter it for that tenant's configuration.
 By having a tenant specific pipeline the configuration options captured by the middleware on start-up is now tenant specific.